bernard-elhagin/dots/configs.md

 can be idle before fetching more records.
 If poll() is not called before expiration of this timeout, then the consumer is considered failed and the group will rebalance in order to reassign the partitions to another member.
-For consumers using a non-null group.instance.id which reach this timeout, partitions will not be immediately reassigned.
-Instead, the consumer will stop sending heartbeats and partitions will be reassigned after expiration of session.timeout.ms.
+For consumers using a non-null `group.instance.id` which reach this timeout, partitions will not be immediately reassigned.
+Instead, the consumer will stop sending heartbeats and partitions will be reassigned after expiration of `session.timeout.ms`.
 This mirrors the behavior of a static consumer which has shutdown.